The Orlando Family Team is proud to announce the Bernal-Mora & Nickolaou Annual Single Parent Scholarship, worth $1,000.00.

 - Complete our online application and submit an essay on any of the topics below.

-- While optional, applicants are encouraged to share a picture of themselves with their children when submitting their essay, to be used when the winner is announced.
+- While optional, applicants are encouraged to share a picture of themselves with their kids when submitting their essay, to be used when the winner is announced.

 Please complete a 500 to 1,000 word essay on ONE of the following topics: